Services

 Source: David A. Wheeler (2007)1

-Another aspect that you need to choose best firewall audit software for your organization is the license of the tool.
+The tool’s license determines usage rights, redistribution, and compatibility with your organization’s policies.
 The software’s license determines its usage rights, redistribution policies, and whether it aligns with organizational requirements and compliance standards.

 Apache 2.0 is known for its permissive nature, allowing users to modify and distribute derivative works under certain conditions.
 GPL-2, GPL-2+, and LGPL-2.1 are licenses that prioritize open-source principles, requiring derivative works to also be open source and adhere to specific distribution terms.